silenuz/GodotNetProjectTemplate/README.md

 After creating the project simply open it int Godot editor and start working.

-If you are creating the project as a child project of a solution, or running the template from an IDE such as Visual Studio or Rider, then you would pass a third argument to DotNet New , setting EnabledManagedSolution to true like so:
+If you are creating the project as a child project of a solution,then you would pass a third argument to dotnet new , setting EnabledManagedSolution to true like so:

 `dotnet new Godot -o {NameOfProject} -G {PathToGodtotExe} -E true`